suleyunus/invoices/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The instructions here are for getting the project setup locally.
-To view instructions on how to fetch and deploy the docker image, visit [Dockerhub](https://hub.docker.com/repository/docker/suleyunus/invoices/general)
+If you prefer using a built docker image, visit [Dockerhub](https://hub.docker.com/repository/docker/suleyunus/invoices/general)

 ### Prerequisites